falkirks/bogobogo/README.md

 **NOTE:** For obvious reasons, there isn't a clear document describing how Bogobogosort works.
 This implementation includes both popular versions with the default being the slower one.

 #### Slow (default)
-This version will continue sorting until the heat-death of the universe on any sizable list.
+This version will **probably** continue sorting until the heat-death of the universe on any sizable list.
 It has an average complexity of O(N!1!2!3!...N!) and a worst case of O(∞).

 1. Get first `n` (`n` starts at 2) items of list.
 2. Shuffle `n` items (uses Fisher-Yates shuffle).